 This guide, on how to start Airbnb business is based on my personal experiences over the last five years.

 Along with the insight I have acquired with 100’s of properties that I have been involved with.
 There are many factors to be considered before

 ….listing your property on Airbnb ….as not every property will generate the same amount of profit.

 There are many different factors to consider if it will be a good venture or a total disaster.

 Don’t make your decision based on the success stories you have heard – there are ways to turn it into a more educated decision.

-How to start an Airbnb?
+How to start Airbnb business?
 It is a four-stage process, where every phase is essential, and you will need to stay on top at all times if you want it to be a profitable business.